Priyanka-K/TestAutomationJavaScript/README.md

-# Coding Challenge Ethoca Using WebdriverIO & Mocha Framework
+# Coding Challenge Ethoca - WebdriverIO & Mocha Framework

+## Pre-requistes:
-## Pre-requistes: Have NODEJS version 7.5 and up installed on your machine
+Have NODEJS version 7.5 and up installed on your machine

 ## Setup:
 Node V7.5